Skip to content

 Get Access to a Customizable PTO Policy

-Now, more than ever, it’s essential that employers have effective PTO policies in place.
-Employees who aren’t getting the rest they need get burnt out, and long-term, employers risk facing staff shortages when too many employees take their vacations all at once.
-Whether your company has an accrual policy, banked PTO or unlimited PTO, it’s critical that a formal time off or paid leave policy is in place so that employees are aware of the rules and expectations.
+Whether your company has an accrual policy, banked PTO or unlimited PTO, it’s critical that a formal time off or paid leave policy is in place so employees are aware of the rules and expectations.
 Too many accrued PTO days can put companies in a precarious position financially.
 And, if PTO is mismanaged, employers can be out of compliance with state laws.
 The good news is, we’ve put together a guide of everything employers need to know.

-What is paid time off or PTO?
+What is Paid Time Off or PTO?

 Because PTO combines all of an employees’ time off and offers flexibility for them to use it for vacation, sickness or personal days, it’s important to have a formal PTO policy that does the following: